MikeWoodward/English-Football-Forecasting/Code/DataCleansing/README.md

 * Data sources contain errors, for example, incorrect match results.
 * The data itself is problemtic, e.g. phoenix clubs, canceled matches, patchy attendance figures etc.

+# Incorrect data

+For this project, I've taken data from multiple sources.
+Where the fields contain the same data, I compare the values and flag any differences for resolution by hand.

 # Structural issues

 ## Phoenix clubs